Caring for Southwest Montana

 We continued to expand services and facilities in 2011-12.
 The new $9 million emergency department opened, providing 26 state-of-the-art examination rooms for patient care.
 Fresenius Medical Care purchased Bozeman Dialysis Center, expanding treatment options for outpatients and instituting inpatient dialysis.
 The Cancer Center was selected by the National Comprehensive Cancer Network as a research affiliate to offer 75 new clinical cancer research trials locally.

 Bozeman Health Medical Group

 Bozeman Deaconess Health Group (now Bozeman Health Medical Group) began in 2005 as a partnership to support continued access to essential and expanded services in the community.
 Today, there are 89 physicians and 32 advanced practice clinicians employed in the Medical Group, providing primary care (family medicine, internal medicine and pediatrics), cardiology, geriatrics and palliative medicine, nephrology, otolaryngology, obstetrics and gynecology, gastroenterology, rheumatology, neurology, physiatry, neuropsychology, travel medicine and infectious disease, oncology, hematology, wound and hyperbaric medicine, pulmonary medicine, sleep medicine, critical care and urology.

-Today Gallatin County is home to nearly 100,000 people who, along with visitors, seek and receive top-notch medical care at Bozeman Health Deaconess Hospital.
+Today Gallatin County is home to nearly 115,000 people who, along with visitors, seek and receive top-notch medical care at a Bozeman Health care site in Southwest Montana.
 We're grateful to our community for allowing us the opportunity to care for you and grow with you.